JingMatrix/IntegrityKit/README.md

 ## Usage

 Ensure your Android device is connected to your computer with ADB debugging enabled and authorized.
+For more detailed logging on any command, add the global `--debug` flag.

+### `activity` Command

-The primary command currently available is `activity reset`.
-This command automates the entire process of resetting the device's integrity activity state.
+The `activity reset` command automates the entire process of resetting the device's integrity activity state.

 **To run the command (with a soft reboot):**
 ```sh